 Minors who commit crimes in Arizona are subject to prosecution in juvenile court.
 A child who is convicted of a crime in juvenile court may face penalties including intensive probation, fines and restitution, performing community service, or even serving time in a juvenile correction facility.
 If your child is facing juvenile criminal charges, contact a qualified Phoenix juvenile crimes lawyer at AZ Defenders right away.
-Our Phoenix juvenile crimes defense lawyers will work hard to lessen the penalties your child is facing.
+We will work hard to lessen the penalties your child is facing.

 State law concerning juvenile offenders is contained in Arizona Revised Statutes, Title 8, Chapter 3.
 This statute includes seven articles addressing juvenile offenders, including: